Blow Drying To Kill Lice and Nits

 Summing It Up…

-Blow drying can be helpful for killing lice eggs.
-For blow drying to be most effective at killing lice eggs use a high wattage blow dryer on the fastest and hottest setting your child can tolerate.
-Be sure to use a super lice treatment prior to blow drying the hair, because blow drying is not very effective at killing lice bugs.
+Blow drying can be helpful for killing some lice eggs, but it is not a stand alone treatment by any means.
+Be sure to use kill lice prior to blow drying the hair, because blow drying is not very effective at killing lice bugs and it can spread lice to other people.

 Here are a few more articles I think you’d be interested in...